Bankruptcy Timeline In Florida?

 Filing for bankruptcy offers two principal benefits.
 First, bankruptcy will typically allow a consumer to stop the immediate problems that are being caused by debt collection, such as wage garnishment, collection lawsuits and pending foreclosures.
 Once those problems have been dealt with, the consumer can catch their breath and evaluate the options for addressing the debts.

 The second benefit that comes from filing for bankruptcy is the actual resolution of the debts.
-The resolution varies a little bit based on the chapter in which a bankruptcy is filed and how the debts are addressed through the bankruptcy, but in short, the debts can often be discharged or reorganized in a way that is going to allow the consumer a more affordable cost of living going forward.
+The resolution varies slightly based on the chapter in which a bankruptcy is filed and how the debts are addressed through the bankruptcy, but in short, the debts can often be discharged or reorganized in a way that is going to allow the consumer a more affordable cost of living going forward.

 Does Everyone Qualify To File For Bankruptcy?